sveltinio/sveltin/README.md

 With few commands Sveltin flex the muscles 💪

-> **NOTE**: each command can be executed in interactive way so do not need to pass arguments ad flags to it.
+> **NOTE**: each command can be executed in interactive way so do not need to pass arguments and flags to it.

 ```bash
 # Create a project with TailwindCSS support